orris27/computer_science_notes/english/writing.md

 23. 分散: be distracted by social media or computer games
 24. 合作: everyone has his or her own strengths and weaknesses
 25. 课程: required courses = compulsory courses ~ selective courses = optional courses,
+26. 雇佣: hire more professors
+27. 设备: purchase more equipment and build more labs
+28. 费用: the expenditure will increase dramatically, the school budget is not unlimited, may cause deficit

 ### life
 1. 求职: in search of jobs or educational opportunities